Ovadia Yosef: Final years and death

-Yosef resided in the Jerusalem neighbourhood of Har Nof.
-He remained an active public figure in political and religious life in his capacity as the spiritual leader of the Shas political party, and through his regular weekly sermons.
-He was referred to as the Posek HaDor ("Posek of the present generation"), Gadol HaDor ("great/est (one of) the generation"), Maor Yisrael ("The Light of Israel"), and Maran.
+Yosef resided in Jerusalem's Har Nof neighbourhood.
+He often wore tinted eyeglasses, as his eyes were very sensitive to light.
+These became a trademark of his.
+Yosef remained an active public figure in political and religious life in his capacity as the spiritual leader of the Shas political party, and through his regular weekly sermons.
+He was called the Posek HaDor ("Posek of the present generation"), Gadol HaDor ("great/est (one of) the generation"), Maor Yisrael ("Light of Israel"), and Maran.

-On January 13, 2013, Yosef collapsed during Shacharit at his synagogue in Har Nof, Jerusalem and was having difficulty using his left hand.
-After he was seen by a physician in his home, he was hospitalized at Hadassah Medical Center after suffering what was believed to be a minor stroke.
+On January 13, 2013, Yosef collapsed during Shacharit at his synagogue in Har Nof and was having difficulty using his left hand.
+After being seen by a physician at his home, he was hospitalized at Hadassah Medical Center after suffering what was believed to be a minor stroke.

-On 21 September 2013, because of his worsening health, Yosef was admitted to Hadassah Ein Kerem hospital.
+On September 21, 2013, because of his worsening health, Yosef was admitted to Hadassah Ein Kerem hospital.
 Two days after undergoing surgery for the implantation of a pacemaker on September 22, Yosef was sedated and placed on a respirator.
-He died in the hospital on 7 October 2013 after a "general systemic failure".
+He died in the hospital on October 7, 2013, after a "general systemic failure".
 His funeral in Jerusalem was the largest in Israel's history, with an estimated attendance of 850,000.
-Some religious authorities have stated that this was, perhaps, the largest in-gathering of Jews since the days of the Second Temple.
-However, other estimates put the number in attendance at the funeral lower, at between 273,000 and 450,000.
-He was buried beside his wife in the Sanhedria Cemetery.
-During the week-long shiva mourning period, Yosef's family were expected to receive thousands of condolence callers in a mourning tent set up on their Har Nof street, which police closed to vehicular traffic.
-Security guards were also posted at the cemetery, where Yosef's grave quickly became a pilgrimage site for thousands of men and women.
+Some religious authorities have said it may have been the largest in-gathering of Jews since the days of the Second Temple; other estimates put the number in attendance lower, between 273,000 and 450,000.
+Yosef was buried beside his wife in the Sanhedria Cemetery.
+During the week-long shiva mourning period, his family was expected to receive thousands of condolence callers in a mourning tent set up on their street, which police closed to vehicular traffic.
+Security guards were also posted at the cemetery, where Yosef's grave became a pilgrimage site for thousands of people.

 Halakhic approach and worldview

 Meta-Halakha: Restoring the past glory

 Yosef frequently made use of the slogan "Restore past glory" (להחזיר עטרה ליושנה) as a metaphor embodying both his social and halakhic agenda.

-On a social level, it is widely viewed as a call to pursue a political agenda that will restore the pride of the Mizrahi Jews (Jews from the Middle East) in Israeli society, which historically suffered from discrimination, and were generally of a lower socio-economic status than their Ashkenazi counterparts.
+On a social level, it is widely viewed as a call to pursue a political agenda that will restore the pride of the Mizrahi Jews (Jews from the Middle East) in Israeli society, who historically suffered from discrimination and were generally of lower socioeconomic status than their Ashkenazi counterparts.

 From a halakhic perspective, the metaphor is more complex.
-It is widely agreed by Rabbis and secular researchers alike that the 'crown' of the metaphor refers to the halakhic supremacy which Yosef attaches to the rulings of Rabbi Yosef Karo.
-According to Yosef's approach, Karo is crowned as the Mara D'Atra of the Land of Israel, and thus all Jews living within his realm of authority should be bound by his rulings.
-Yosef says this explicitly and in very strong terms in Yalkut Yosef (note that 'Maran' refers to Rabbi Yosef Karo):
+It is widely agreed by rabbis and secular researchers alike that the 'crown' of the metaphor refers to the halakhic supremacy Yosef attaches to the rulings of Rabbi Yosef Karo.
+According to Yosef's approach, Karo is crowned as the Mara D'Atra of the Land of Israel, and thus all Jews living within his realm of authority are bound by his rulings.
+Yosef says this explicitly and strongly in Yalkut Yosef (note that 'Maran' refers to Yosef Karo):

-However, there remains some disagreement over who exactly Yosef considers to be bound by the rulings of Karo.
+Some disagreement persists over exactly whom Yosef considers bound by Karo's rulings.